engineering87/jwt-inspector/README.md

  * [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
  * [Open an issue](https://github.com/engineering87/open-jwt-inspector/issues) if you encounter a bug or have a suggestion for improvements/features

-### Licensee
+## Licensee
-RESTSchemaRetry source code is available under MIT License, see license in the source.
+JwtInspector source code is available under MIT License, see license in the source.

-### Contact
+## Contact
 Please contact at francesco.delre.87[at]gmail.com for any details.